Texas Woman's University logo

 Key Highlights

-• Established in 1901 as Texas's first state-supported women's college.
+• Founded in 1901 as the first state-supported women's college in Texas, pioneering practical education and home economics.

-• Developed Texas's first nationally accredited nursing program in 1950.
+• Developed the state's first nationally accredited nursing program in 1950 and awarded its first doctoral degrees in 1953.

-• Designated as a Hispanic-serving institution with over 25% Hispanic/Latina full-time students.
+• Integrated in 1961; today, it is a Hispanic-serving institution with a diverse student body including 20% Black students and over 25% Hispanic/Latina students.

-• Requires all undergraduates to complete three credit hours of multicultural women's studies.
+• All undergraduates, regardless of major, are required to take three credit hours of multicultural women's studies.

 Timeline